 Bobbles

-The restoration of chintz textiles contained in the Queen of Scots suite has been a long term project for the textile team, and the final task is to trim a curtain swag with decorative bobbles.
+The restoration of chintz textiles contained in the Queen of Scots suite has been a long term project for the textile team, and the final task was to trim a curtain swag with decorative bobbles.

 Passementerie (pronounced pass-mon-tree) is the name given to the lavish ornamental trimmings and edgings applied to interior or clothing fabrics.
 The process originated in France and is first recorded in the 18th century.